SmingHub/Sming/docs/source/troubleshooting/sample-compilation.rst

 clean source code.
 And second if the sample is still not compiling you have to provide us with more information.

-Let’s start with the first part: “Clean Source Code State”.
+Let's start with the first part: "Clean Source Code State".
 If you are familiar with ``git`` you can run ``git status`` to get more information.
-Sometimes this won’t be enough therefore we recommend you the following steps ( They are working on Linux with bash shell.
+Sometimes this won't be enough therefore we recommend you the following steps ( They are working on Linux with bash shell.
 If you have another OS and shell you should adjust them accordingly).